arancauchi/dark-past/medusa.md

 If it sank, all those desperate people would swarm the lifeboats.

+Chaumareys didn't hesitate.
+Cut the ropes.

-Chamareys ordered the ropes cut, one by one, the lifelines were severed.
+One by one, the lifelines were severed - each snap a death sentence for the people on the raft.

-As the raft drifted away, Chaumareys sat stiffly in the governor's boat, too cowardly to turn around.
+As they drifted away, Chaumareys sat in the governor's boat with his back to them.
+He never looked back.
+Not once.

 The people on the raft watched in confusion as the boats grew smaller and smaller.